 We love tech and sharing it with others

 I am Iris.
-I am a teacher at Inventor’s University.
-I teach computer hardware.
-I go to Foothill Middle School, and I am in eighth grade.
+I am a teacher at Inventors University.
+I teach Python.
+I go to Ygnacio Valley High School, and I am in tenth grade.
 Inventors University helped me learn to code, and now I know how to use Python.
 I learned a lot from my dad, and I hope my students will learn a lot from me.

 I'm Sandy.
-Hagridore (part Hagrid, part Dumbledore).
 The two things I love more than anything else is my family and tech and Inventors University has been my way of combining the two.
 But when talking to my girls about ways to make the world a better place, we realized we couldn't limit IU to family.
 And that's why we are sharing our idea with the world.

 Frequently Asked Questions (FAQ)